razoumov/publish/02-task-parallelism.md

 this is task 4: my value of c is 16 and x is 10 this is task 3: my value of c is 9 and x is 10 this is task 5: my value of c is 25 and x is 10
-This message won't appear until all tasks are done ...
+This message will not appear until all tasks are done ...
 ~~~

 Notice the random order of the print statements.
 And notice how, once again, the variables declared